uglyog/clientside-haml-js/README.markdown

 # Client-side HAML compiler in Javascript

 The clientside-haml-js is a compiler written in Javascript that compiles text templates in HAML format into Javascript functions that generate HTML.
-It has been inspired by the server side haml Javascript project https://github.com/creationix/haml-js, and has been written to be feature compatible with Ruby server side HAML http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html, supports all major browsers (IE 7+, Firefox 3.6+, Chrome 10+, Safari), have minimal dependancies
+It has been inspired by the server side haml Javascript project https://github.com/creationix/haml-js, and has been written to be feature compatible with Ruby server side HAML http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html, supports all major browsers (IE 7+, Firefox 3.6+, Chrome 10+, Safari), have minimal dependencies (only underscore.js and underscore.string.js).
-(only JQuery) and be fast.

 # To use it